Note: This post was updated in May 2026 to reflect accurate information and changes since the initial publish date.

 Here’s the flowchart version:

-4. Law enforcement referrals happen if the reviewers believe there’s a real threat of serious harm.
+- Law enforcement referrals happen if reviewers believe there’s an imminent and credible risk of harm to others.

 On paper, this sounds noble and fine.
 Stopping crimes before they happen.
 Saving lives.
 But the reality is messy, and it could lead society down a slippery slope if the wrong people are involved in OpenAI’s (or the government’s) decision-making.